 Banh Xoai is one of the cheapest treats of Hoi An and you can easily notice it on the casual streets.
 When you try Mango Cake, you might be confused because there is no mango inside the cake.
 The cake is made of a layer of sticky rice on the outside and peanuts and sugar inside.
 It tastes very sweet and is perfect for dessert after the main course.
 The reason for the name is explained that the inside of the cake looks very like the shape of mango seed.
 The cake is round, white, quite small and sold a lot on old town’s streets.

 Add: 10A Nguyen Thi Minh Khai, Hoi An, Quang Nam.

 New restaurant: The Sea Shell Restaurant – 90 Lac Long Quan, An Bang beach.

-They have new restaurant at An Bang beach which has the same style and menu highlighted with pork belly sliders, pulled pork wraps and seasonal salads.
+They have a new restaurant at An Bang beach which has the same style and menu highlighted with pork belly sliders, pulled pork wraps and seasonal salads.
 You can go with a group and eat your way through the entire menu, that.
-There is also menu for vegetarians.
+There is also a menu for vegetarians.